What it is

 Most personal-AI demos break the moment the demo ends.

-Agents propose, humans merge.
+CI has to pass before anything merges, and a hold label stops what I want to review first.
 Repo-bounded permissions per invocation.
 Audit trail by default.
 Orchestration runs on local hardware — models are called as APIs, everything else stays on the Mac mini.

 A gateway routes a task description to a supervised agent.
 The agent works in a scoped repo and opens a draft pull request.
 Self-hosted Actions build and deploy on merge.
 A markdown brain keeps every agent grounded in current project state.